Small Business 101

 - Working for an employer who is willing to set up, administer, and fund the IPP.

-- Allows the sponsoring corporation to make large, tax-deductible contributions for the current year’s service and lump-sum contributions for past service back to 1991, or earlier if certain circumstances are met.
+- Allows the sponsoring corporation to make contributions, determined on an actuarial basis, for the current year’s service and lump-sum contributions for past service after 1989.

-- If the corporation borrows money to fund the IPP, the cost to borrow is a tax-deductible expense.
+- If the corporation borrows money to fund the IPP, the interest expense is tax-deductible.

 - Allows for business transition and succession planning when family members work for the corporation.